PuaYongHao/csv-search/README.md

   "1","2","name2","email2","body2"
   ```

-  > Ensure that your csv file follow this structure.
-Two sample CSV files are available in the `frontend` directory.
+  > Ensure that your csv file follow this structure and two sample CSV files are available

 - Show/Hide Columns: